 Legends should be arranged as per the order of appearance of the data plot (e.g.: if ‘Usage’ data is plotted first, the corresponding legend comes first).

 Type: Astro guidelines dictate a minimum type size of 14pt for axes and data points to maximize legibility.
-Open Sans, a sans-serif typeface, is required for optimum legibility.
+Roboto or Roboto Mono, sans-serif typefaces, are required for optimum legibility.
 See Typography for additional information.

 Color and Contrast: Use colors that have sufficient contrast for the appropriate theme.
 If necessary, complement the use of color with a pattern or texture to convey different types of information.
 The non-status palette provided in the Color guidelines is applicable to both themes and is contrast compliant.

 Mixed Accessible Visualization Palette

 The following sample color set are provided for the specified number of data points.
 Astro dictates 8 or less colors per data set to reduce cognitive load.
 The mixed accessible palette was designed to meet a colorblind accessibility requirement.
 The vast majority of colorblind users are able to detect contrast variance as demonstrated in the following simulations.

 Gradual Visualization Palettes

 The following sample color sets were created from the non-status color palette: